 People with negative body image may not see themselves as they truly are.
 They may feel self-conscious, awkward or ashamed about their body.
 They may have issues with their self esteem and sexual life.
 While we all feel this way from time to time, if you have negative body image most of the time, you may have a problem.
 Having a negative body image can be harmful to your health and well-being - sometimes interfering with our sexual responses and experiences during sexual activity.
-It can also lead to the practice of unprotected sexual behavior, and eating disorders.
+It can also lead to the practice of unprotected sexual behaviour, and eating disorders.

 How can I improve my body image?

 Remember that there are many ways to improve your body image, without changing your body (e.g. plastic surgery).
 Sometimes, talking through your feelings with someone you trust, such as a family member or friend, can be helpful.
 Or you may need to see a professional therapist.
 Pay attention to the negative feelings you may have about your body, like after you weigh yourself or see something on the Internet or on TV.

 Every penis or vagina is different, but chances are the questions you have - from how to keep it clean to how they appear and function - are easily answered.
 Find out more about facts and common concerns regarding your genitals.

 Vaginas are an important body part involved in sex, menstruation and childbirth.
 It's important to remember that no two vaginas are the same.
 What's normal for you, might not be normal for someone else.

 Some of your sexual organs are partially inside the body, such as the womb, ovaries and vagina, and some are outside - like the vulva, the opening of the vagina.
 The vulva has inner and outer lips (labia) and the clitoris, which is located at the top of the vagina.